jdwillard19/lake_conus_surface_temp_2021/README.md

 ==============================

-EA-LSTM neural network for lake surface temperature
+EA-LSTM neural network for lake surface temperature.
+All experiments were ran using K40 GPUs on CUDA version 11.4 using Python 3.6.10.

 ---------------